actigraph/StudyAdminAPIDocumentation/README.md

 To view other alternatives in order to integrate with the CentrePoint System, refer to the [CentrePoint Integration Guide](https://github.com/actigraph/CentrePointIntegrationGuide#centrepoint-system-integration-guide).

 ### CentrePoint (V3) API
 This documentation was constructed specifically for the CentrePoint (V2) API.
-ActiGraph has since launched the **CentrePoint (V3) API** which provides additional flexibility with it's ability to retrieve RAW sub-second resolution actigraphy data.
+ActiGraph has since launched the **CentrePoint (V3) API** which provides additional flexibility in retrieving RAW sub-second resolution activity data.
 To view the CentrePoint (V3) API documentation, goto: https://github.com/actigraph/CentrePoint3APIDocumentation

 Enabling API Access